johnjago/johnjago.com/src/blog/content/about.md

 I write about software and language.

-I have significant experience in the JavaScript ecosystem—working with Node.js, TypeScript, and [Deno](https://deno.land/).
-I love digging into layers of abstraction to understand how things work, then using that understanding to build products that people love.
+I love diving deep to understand how things work, then using that understanding to build products that people love.

 If you'd like to talk, don't hesitate to reach out!